Los Angeles Construction Arbitration Attorney

 - A simple, undisputed case can often be resolved quicker and less expensively by obtaining a default or summary judgment in the court process.

 - As arbitration administrative fees escalate, a client may wind up spending thousands of dollars to obtain a judgment in a situation where they could obtain the same judgment for roughly several hundred dollars in court costs by simply filing a lawsuit and obtaining a default judgment.

 - Many arbitration tribunals have initiated pretrial conferences which can slow down and increase the expense of the arbitration process.

 - Many people do not like the arbitration process because of the limited scope of review of an arbitration award.
 While a capricious judge or jury can be attacked by an appeal, a bad arbitration award can only be vacated based upon very limited grounds and for a very limited period of time.

 Notwithstanding this, from an errors and omissions standpoint, arbitration will be preferred because it will tend to limit one's exposure since an arbitration award is generally going to be substantially less than a jury award.

 If you are signing a construction or real estate contract or you are facing construction or real estate litigation, do not hesitate to Contact us by e-mail experienced California arbitration attorney Steven R. Lovett.
-At our law firm, we use almost 40 years of legal experience to offer cost-effective yet high-quality representation to clients throughout Southern California.
+At our law firm, we use over 40 years of legal experience to offer cost-effective yet high-quality representation to clients throughout Southern California.
 Call today.

 Res Judicata and Arbitration Awards